CHTC/Events/2025-09-16-euro-htcondor.md

     Registration for this workshop is open, but closes soon at the end of the day on Friday the 5th of September.
 Register [here](https://indico.cern.ch/e/htcondor2025)!
 ---

-This year's European HTCondor Workshop will be held from September 16 to 19th, at the Institute of Physcis at the Czech Acadamy of Science in beautiful Prague.
+This year's European HTCondor Workshop will be held from September 16 to 19th, at the Institute of Physics at the Czech Acadamy of Science in beautiful Prague.

 We are still building the agenda, as list of potential talks from the HTCondor team and other accepted talks will soon be available  under the Contribution List link on the Indico meeting site.